Leakage and Interpretability in Concept-Based Models: Existing measures of interpretability and their shortcomings

 \section{Existing measures of interpretability and their shortcomings}

-Previous works \citep{koh20a, Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage, Espinosa_Zarlenga_2023} have proposed several measures of leakage, however none take into account the information-theoretic nature of leakage outlined in Section \ref{sec_leakage}.
-As we highlight in this section, these existing measures consequently exhibit inherent limitations in sensitivity and robustness, resulting in a lack of applicability to real-world scenarios.
+Previous works \citep{koh20a, Kazhdan2021IsDA, margeloiu2021, Mahinpei2021PromisesAP, Addressing_leakage, Espinosa_Zarlenga_2023} have proposed several measures of leakage, however none take into account its information-theoretic nature outlined in Section \ref{sec_leakage}.
+As we highlight in this section, these existing measures consequently exhibit inherent limitations in sensitivity and robustness, limiting their usefulness in most practical scenarios.

-\paragraph{Concept performance metrics.} Although performance metrics such as concept accuracy, F1 score and AUC are general quality indicators of concept learning, they are not sensitive to more subtle effects undermining interpretability such as leakage.
+\paragraph{Concept performance metrics.} Although performance metrics such as concept accuracy, F1 score and AUC are general quality indicators of concept learning, they are not sensitive to more subtle effects undermining interpretability, such as leakage.
 In particular, two models may exhibit the same evaluation scores while considerably differing in terms of leakage.
 This is apparent from the example in Figure \ref{figure_TT_leakage_concept_distributions}, where a classification threshold of 0.5 yields essentially the same concept accuracy and F1 score for the hard and $\lambda = 1$ soft CBM, while the latter encodes a non-trivial amount of additional structure.
 Concept AUC is a finer measure of interpretability than accuracy and F1 score as it captures more information about the concept distribution, and in this simple example it is able to discriminate between those two models.
-However it is not generally sensitive enough to quantify leakage in more complex setups as we illustrate in Section \ref{sec_robustness}.
+However it is not generally sensitive enough to quantify leakage in more complex setups as we illustrate in the following experiments.

-\paragraph{OIS and NIS.} These scores were defined in \cite{Espinosa_Zarlenga_2023}.
-The Oracle Impurity Score (OIS) is obtained by training $k(k-1)$ additional neural networks (NNs) $\psi_{i,j}$ (typically 2-layer perceptrons of modest size) predicting the value of the ground-truth concept $j$ from the learnt representation of concept $i$.
-The $k\times k$ impurity matrix defined as ${\pi_{ij}(\hat{c}, c) = AUC\left(\psi_{i,j}(\hat{c}_i), c_j \right)}$ is meant to estimate the predictivity of each learnt concept representation with respect to any other across the dataset.
+\paragraph{OIS and NIS.} These scores were defined in \cite{Espinosa_Zarlenga_2023} to capture leakage in concept-based models.
+The Oracle Impurity Score (OIS) is obtained by training $k(k-1)$ additional neural networks $\psi_{i,j}$ (typically 2-layer perceptrons of modest size), whose objective is to predict the value of the ground-truth concept $j$ from the learnt representation of concept $i$.
+The $k\times k$ impurity matrix defined as ${\pi_{ij}(\hat{c}, c) = \textrm{AUC}\left(\psi_{i,j}(\hat{c}_i), c_j \right)}$ is meant to estimate the predictivity of each learnt concept representation with respect to any other across the dataset.
 The OIS is the average difference between the predictivities of learnt and ground-truth concepts over pairs of concepts,